-Eosinophilic esophagitis is a chronic immune condition that develops when a specific type of white blood cell — known as an eosinophil — builds up in the esophagus.
-As a result, the esophagus becomes inflamed and causes reactions to allergens, foods, or acid reflux.
+Eosinophilic esophagitis (EoE) is a chronic immune condition that develops when a specific type of white blood cell — called an eosinophil — builds up in the esophagus.
+The esophagus is the tube in your throat that connects your mouth and stomach.
+As a result, the esophagus becomes inflamed and causes reactions to allergens and foods, or acid reflux.

-Gastroesophageal reflux disease, on the other hand, is a condition caused by stomach acid entering the esophagus.
-This results in acid reflux that occurs at least a couple of times per week.
+Gastroesophageal reflux disease (GERD), on the other hand, is a digestive system condition caused by stomach acid entering the esophagus.
+This results in acid reflux, or heartburn, that occurs at least a couple of times per week.

-Symptoms of EoE and GERD are similar, so making an accurate diagnosis of one or the other can be difficult.
+Since symptoms of EoE and GERD are similar, making an accurate diagnosis of one or the other can be difficult.
 These symptoms include:

 People with EoE usually have difficulty swallowing.
 They might also experience food impaction, which occurs when food becomes stuck in the esophagus after swallowing.

 The main symptom of GERD is heartburn.
-With longstanding heartburn, narrowing or strictures of the esophagus can lead to difficulty swallowing.
+With chronic heartburn, narrowing of the esophagus can lead to difficulty swallowing.

 Both EoE and GERD can be diagnosed with an upper gastrointestinal (GI) endoscopy.
-In this procedure, a thin, flexible tube with a camera and light attached to the end is placed down into the esophagus.
-This helps doctors look for any abnormalities.
+In this procedure, a thin, flexible tube with a camera and light attached to the end is led down the esophagus.
+This procedure helps doctors look for signs of these two conditions.

-For people with EoE, the esophagus will develop bumpy rings or become narrow (known as a stricture), while GERD causes irritation and redness from stomach acid.
+For people with EoE, the esophagus will develop scar tissue or become narrow (known as a stricture), while GERD causes inflammation, scarring, and bleeding from stomach acid.
 It can be difficult to tell the difference, and a doctor may diagnose GERD instead of EoE.

-To help differentiate between the two conditions, the doctor will also take a small piece of tissue during the upper endoscopy for an esophageal biopsy.
+During the upper endoscopy, the doctor will take a small piece of tissue called an esophageal biopsy.
 A pathologist will look at the tissue under a microscope.
-The presence of eosinophils can confirm a diagnosis of EoE.
+If eosinophils are found in the biopsy tissue, the test can confirm a diagnosis of EoE.

 While EoE and GERD have similar symptoms, effective treatments vary between the two conditions.
 Some treatments that work for GERD may not always be effective for EoE.

-Treatments for EoE can include diet changes, medication, and procedures.
+Treatments for EoE can include dietary changes for food allergies, medication, and procedures.
 Since EoE is a chronic immune condition, these treatments may be ongoing to help manage symptoms and control flares.

-Your physician may want you to see an allergist to determine if you have any food allergies contributing to EoE.
-Recommended dietary changes may include eliminating any foods that trigger an allergic reaction.
+Your healthcare provider may want you to see an allergist to see if you have any food allergens contributing to EoE.
+Recommended dietary changes may include eliminating any foods that trigger an allergic reaction, such as dairy, wheat, eggs, and soy.

 Dietary therapy may have fewer side effects than taking medications or receiving endoscopic treatments.
-However, getting the nutrition you need could be difficult if you’re restricted from several large food groups, like wheat and dairy products.
+However, getting the nutrition you need could be difficult if you’re on an elimination diet that restricts large food groups, like wheat and dairy products.
 Your doctor or a dietitian can help you design a balanced diet.

 While steroids may help treat EoE symptoms, they’re not helpful for GERD.
 Moreover, certain steroids may actually worsen heartburn in some people.

-Endoscopy is useful for diagnosing EoE, but it can also be used to treat symptoms of the condition.
+Endoscopy procedures can also be used to treat symptoms and complications of EoE.

 Between 33 percent and 55 percent of children and adults with EoE experience food impaction.
-This is when food becomes firmly stuck in the esophagus, preventing it from moving into the stomach.
-Food impaction is a medical emergency, and removal requires an endoscopy with specialized tools.
+This is when food becomes stuck in the esophagus, preventing it from moving into the stomach.
+Food impaction can be a medical emergency, and removal requires an endoscopy with specialized tools.

 EoE is a complex disease that can be difficult to treat.
-Talk to a health care provider who specializes in gastroenterology about your options and which may work best for you.
-Some treatments, such as PPIs (which are also used for GERD), may not be as effective for you as for others.
+Talk to a healthcare provider who specializes in gastroenterology (study of the digestive system) about your options and which may work best for you.
 Each case of EoE is unique, so it’s important to work with your doctor to find which treatments are most effective.

 What Can Be Done For The Pains Experienced During A Flare Up When Tylenol And Ibuprofen Do Not Help At All.